AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Introduction

 An extensive set of experiments is reported using instances of 4 combinatorial optimization problems, namely, Traveling Salesman Problem (TSP, \cite{lawler1985traveling}), Capacitated Vehicle Routing Problem (CVRP, \cite{toth2002vehicle}), Quadratic Assignment Problem (QAP, \cite{lawler1963quadratic}) and Linear Ordering Problem (LOP, \cite{bertsimas1997introduction}).
-The experimental setup comprises 11 tests cases, using 20 different instances (5 for each combinatorial problem).
-To the best of our knowledge, the experimentation presented and discussed in this work is the most extensive and detailed one in discrete MFO.
+The experimental setup comprises 11 test cases, using 20 different instances (5 for each combinatorial problem).
+To the best of our knowledge, the experimentation presented and discussed in this paper is one of the most extensive and detailed in discrete MFO.
 Moreover, we compare the performance of AT-MFCGA to that of MFEA \cite{gupta2015multifactorial} and MFEA-II \cite{bali2019multifactorial}.
-As discussed later, the obtained results conclude that AT-MFCGA outperforms the rest of algorithms in the benchmark with statistical significance, eliciting visual insights about the positive and negative genetic transfers held during the search.
+The obtained results conclude that AT-MFCGA outperforms the rest of algorithms in the benchmark with statistical significance, eliciting visual insights about the positive and negative genetic transfers held during the search.

+In summary, the main contribution of this paper is threefold: i) the design and implementation of a novel Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for multitask optimization problems; ii) a deep examination of the genetic knowledge transfer among the instances of optimization problems of a diverse nature (TSP, VRP, QAP and LOP); and iii) an extensive experimentation composed of 20 instances belonging to 4 different combinatorial optimization problems.

 The rest of the paper is organized as follows: Section \ref{sec:back} presents a brief overview of the background related to EM, cGAs, MFEA and recent solvers dealing with the negative transfer phenomenon.
 Section \ref{sec:MFCGA} details the main characteristics of AT-MFCGA.
 The description of the designed experimental setup is given in Section \ref{sec:exp}.
 Experimental results are presented and discussed in \ref{sec:exp_res}, along with a detailed analysis of the genetic transfer between tasks.
 Section \ref{sec:exp_rebuilding} examines the grid rebuilding mechanism of AT-MFCGA.
-Finally, Section \ref{sec:conc} concludes the paper by drawing conclusions and outlining several future research lines rooted on this work.
+Finally, Section \ref{sec:conc} concludes the paper by drawing conclusions and outlining several future lines of research derived from this work.